QuantumObject/docker-ushahidi-client/README.md

 ## Usage

-Before you be able to use this container you need first to deploy quantumoject/docker-ushahidi-platform and use the http://ip:port reference of it to _-e platform=ip:port_ for entry for this container.
+Before you be able to use this container you need first to deploy quantumoject/docker-ushahidi-platform and use the http://ip:port reference of it to _-e platform="http://ip:port"_ for entry for this container.

 To run container use the command below: